A Jolly Bad Fellow: Production

 The film was based on C.E.
 Vulliamy's 1952 black comedy novel Don among the Dead Men, about an Oxford don who murders off rival colleagues.
 In 1962 it was announced film rights had been purchased by Michael Balcon, who assigned the job of writing the script to Andrew Sinclair, author of The Breaking of Bumbo.
 It was going to be made by Pax Films who had a deal with Bryanston and Brittania Films.

-The script was eventually credited to Robert Hamer who had made Kid Hearts and Coronets.
-Don Chaffey directed it.
+The script was eventually credited to Robert Hamer who had made Kind Hearts and Coronets.
 The film ended up being the first lead role for Leo McKern, who was usually a character actor.
-The movie was meant to be in the style of Ealing comedies such as Kind Hearts and Coronets and The Ladykillers.
+The movie was meant to be in the style of the Ealing comedies.
 Filming started June 1963 at Shepperton.